 In extreme cases cattle have actually chosen to eat a familiar toxic plant over unfamiliar nutritious plants in a new pasture.
 This was the experience of a western rancher who had to move a portion of his herd because of drought on his home ranch.
 Mick Holder said that in 30 years of ranching, he’d never had problems with cattle eating the locoweed or lupine on his home base.
 The cattle that stayed home did fine, but those that were moved 100 miles away ate the familiar, toxic weeds and many died.

 Just so you know, cows aren’t the only creatures to do this.
-I was in Canada on a speaking tour for a week several years ago.
+I was in Canada on a speaking tour for a week some years back.
 On the first morning I woke up in a new town needing breakfast, I looked out my hotel window to see what might be available.
 Across the street was a busy place called Tim Horton’s.
 I’d never seen a place like that.
 But I did recognize the Golden Arches of McDonald’s about a 1/4 mile down the road.
 Even though the food at McDonald’s isn’t my favorite, I at least knew what to expect there, so I bundled up to trudge through the snow and sub-zero weather to get some breakfast.
 I later learned from one of my hosts, that Tim Horton’s was a much better choice, offering bagels, hot soup and great sandwiches.

 If we look back at Mick Holder’s cows, there are likely two reasons the traveling cows poisoned themselves.
 First, we know that animals will choose the familiar over the unfamiliar.
 Second, research has shown that when creatures are under stress a lower dose of a toxin can have a much greater impact.
 Amounts of lupine that the cattle could have safely eaten at home became deadly because the cattle were already stressed by being in unfamiliar surroundings.